Azzybana/candle/README.md

     - Embed user-defined ops/kernels, such as [flash-attention v2](https://github.com/huggingface/candle/blob/89ba005962495f2bfbda286e185e9c3c7f5300a3/candle-flash-attn/src/lib.rs#L152).
 - Backends.
     - Optimized CPU backend with optional MKL support for x86 and Accelerate for macs.
-    - WASM support, run your models in a browser.
 - Included models.
     - Language Models.
         - LLaMA v1, v2, and v3 with variants such as SOLAR-10.7B.